r8921039/cxx/README.md

 # build with autotools on osx
-### to use (utoscan, autoreconf, autoconf, automake, libtool) to build and install to
+### to use (autoscan, autoreconf, autoconf, automake, libtool) to build and install to
 - /usr/local/bin/hello
 - /usr/local/lib/libhi.dylib, libhi.la, libhi.a
 - /usr/local/include/hi.h